Pfern/OSODOS/docs/LITERATURE_STUDY/README.md

 and re-directs you to it.

-If you haven't already, please install the [unpaywall plugin](http://unpaywall.org/) that matches your browser, and then click on the publishers link on the top right of the  [pubmed entry](https://www.ncbi.nlm.nih.gov/pubmed/26990149).
+If you haven't already, please install the [unpaywall plugin](http://unpaywall.org/) that matches your browser, and then click on the publishers link on the top right of the  [pubmed entry](https://www.ncbi.nlm.nih.gov/pubmed/25572526).
-You should now see a green, open padlock icon somewhere on the screen (precisely where, differs a little between browsers).
+You should now see a green, open padlock icon somewhere on the screen (precisely where differs a little between browsers).
 If you click on it, the PDF file will be downloaded.
 Magic!

+Another browser add-on that may help you locate a PDF version of an article is the [google scholar button](https://scholar.google.com/scholar_settings#4), which lets you use a highlight phrase as a search term and then locate all the versions of a matching publication that are on the web.
+This often helps to find PDF versions that authors have posted, for example, on [ResearchGate](http://researchgate.net).

 Managing your literature
 ------------------------